tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>
-* To quickly navigate to the start and end of your input, you can use 'Ctrl' (Windows User) / 'Command' (Mac User) with the 'Left' and 'Right' arrow keys respectively!
+* To quickly navigate to the start and end of your command line, you can use 'Ctrl' (Windows User) / 'Command' (Mac User) with the 'Left' and 'Right' arrow keys respectively!
 </div>

-**Possible Error:**
+**Possible Error:** <br>

-* If you miss out any of the compulsory parameters, you will see an error message in the command box informing you of the invalid command format.
+If you miss out any of the compulsory parameters, you will see an error message in the command box informing you of the invalid command format.
 Don't worry, just identify the missing parameter(s) and edit your input accordingly!
 An example of the error message is shown below.

 ![img.png](images/add-command/AddCommandError.png)

 [&uarr; Back to Table of Contents](#table-of-contents)

-### View full company information: `view`
+### Viewing Full Company's Information: `view`

 _You look at the list of companies, and you notice that it's been 3 weeks since the interview, but the company has not gotten back to you.
-With the `view` command, you can easily view the full detail of a specific company, including the recruiter's contact details, and follow up with them!
+With the `view` command, you can easily view the full details of a specific company, including the recruiter's contact details, and follow up with them!_

 **Format:** `view INDEX`